Ansible Galaxy – Testing Roles with Test Kitchen

 with a platform of Ubuntu 14.04 LTS, a verifing step using the Ansiblespec plugin,

-and a default test suite that will run a playbook named role.yml
+and a default test suite that will run a playbook named role.yml.
+The most

 By specifying the copy path to be the role directory you get it copied into the